Using triggers in your automated campaigns

 - Contact submits a form: If you’d like to include all contacts who fill out a specific form, regardless of the specific form fields and information provided, you’ll use this.

-- A field is updated: Similar to the tag-related triggers, you would use this if a you’d like to include contacts who have a certain field value, such as if their location is New York or their purchase date field is filled in.
+- A field is updated: Similar to the tag-related triggers, you would use this if a you want to include contacts who have a certain field value, such as if their location is New York or their purchase date field is filled in.

 These triggers add contacts to a campaign based on dates within contacts’ records.
 You might use this if you send out special promotions for birthdays or holidays, or if you automate follow-up after credit card dates expire.